diegohalabi/mini-hacks/multimail/README.md

 ## Limitations:

-* The attachment module only works with Gmail (my university officially use Office365), which must be set to a low-security level.
-I hope to solve this soon cause it is a problem for me.
+* The attachment module only works with Gmail, which must be set to a low-security level.
+I hope to solve this soon cause it is a problem for me (my university officially use Office365).